Sidhoh/Komb/README.md

 </div>

 # About
-Komb is a CLI tool for windows, allows user to create folder , text document etc... from the command promt
+Komb is a open source CLI tool for windows, allows users to create folder , text document etc... from the command promt

 ## Note
 This piece of softwware is still under development.